stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The [just](https://just.systems) tool is a task runner.
 It provides a consistent framework for working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.

-Consider using _just_ when you are writing task definitions that must run on many environments, especially when you do not manage the systems that the tasks are run on.
+Add _just_ to your projects when you need to write task definitions that must run on a diverse range of environments, especially when you do not manage the systems that the tasks are run on.
+The users can install _just_ with a [wide range of methods](#installing-just), including the package managers for popular programming languages.
 The [backwards compatibility guarantee](#the-backwards-compatibility-guarantee) ensures that tasks can run correctly even when systems use different versions of _just_.

+If you are maintaining project tooling for internal teams, consider using [Task](https://www.stuartellis.name/articles/task-runner/) instead.
+Task runs tasks through a built-in shell interpreter and uses a published YAML schema for the task definitions.
+These features enable you to manage and validate the task definitions with standard tools and ensure that they have consistent behavior on each system.
+However, they also mean that you need to manage the versions of Task that are in use.

 ## How just Works

 Each copy of _just_ is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, about 5Mb for the 64-bit Linux version.
 It uses sets of tasks that are defined in plain-text files.
-You may write a task in any programming language that runs with an interpreter, such as UNIX shells, PowerShell, Python, JavaScript or Nu shell.
+You may write each task in any programming language that runs with an interpreter, such as UNIX shells, PowerShell, Python, JavaScript or Nu shell.

 This means that you can add _just_ to any environment and use whichever scripting languages are available.
 If you define [multiple implementations of a task](https://just.systems/man/en/attributes.html?highlight=disabl#enabling-and-disabling-recipes180), _just_ runs the correct implementation for the current platform.
 It also provides other features for you to customise the behavior of tasks for different environments.